rdmurugan/causallm/README.md

 ### About the Author

-**Durai Rajamanickam** is a visionary AI executive with 20+ years of leadership in data science, causal inference, and machine learning across healthcare, financial services, legal tech, and high-growth startups.
+**Durai Rajamanickam** is a visionary AI executive with over 20 years of leadership experience in data science, causal inference, and machine learning across healthcare, financial services, legal technology, and high-growth startups.
 Creator of CausalLLM and author of the upcoming book "Causal Inference for Machine Learning Engineers".

 **LinkedIn**: [www.linkedin.com/in/durai-rajamanickam](https://www.linkedin.com/in/durai-rajamanickam)